HMLA-775: Early years

 In May 1992 the squadron received the first eight of what would eventually total 12 AH-1W Super Cobras.
 A flash flood struck the Marine Corps Air Station Camp Pendleton in January 1993.
 The aircraft and building spaces suffered severe damage.
-The first aircraft flew again on February 25.
+The first aircraft flew again on 25 February.
 By mid-April, the squadron had moved into new temporary spaces and all aircraft were flying.
 During the July change of command, the "Coyotes" were awarded the Ensign Pierce Award for being the Marine Air Reserve Helicopter Squadron of the year in 1992.

 HMLA-775 was attached to its active counterpart Mag-46 Det A (Detachment Alpha) who flew, maintained and operated the squadron on a daily basis.
 This small active component was responsible for the training and support of HMLA-775 during their drill weekends, active periods and unit activations for wartime deployment.

-On May 10, 1994 the Squadron moved into a new hangar - their first permanent home at Camp Pendleton.
-On June 18, six UH-1N Huey utility helicopters were added to inventory and on August 6, the squadron was officially redesignated Marine Light Attack Helicopter Squadron 775 (HMLA-775), thus becoming the first HMLA in the 4th Marine Aircraft Wing.
+On 10 May 1994, the Squadron moved into a new hangar - their first permanent home at Camp Pendleton.
+On 18 June, six UH-1N Huey utility helicopters were added to inventory and on 6 August, the squadron was officially redesignated Marine Light Attack Helicopter Squadron 775 (HMLA-775), thus becoming the first HMLA in the 4th Marine Aircraft Wing.

 The Squadron functioned in the same manner as that of its active duty counterparts minus deploying overseas on the Marine Expeditionary Unit or regularly rotated stations.
-To enhance the squadron's readiness and demonstrate its versatility, HMLA-775 also participated in anti-drug and Border Patrol operations in support of Federal Agencies in locations such as Key West, FL, Bahamas, Puerto Rico, Nassau, South America, California, Oregon, Idaho, Arizona, New Mexico, Texas, Nevada, and Jamaica.
+To enhance the squadron's readiness and demonstrate its versatility, HMLA-775 also participated in anti-drug and Border Patrol operations in support of Federal Agencies in locations such as Key West, Florida; Puerto Rico; the Bahamas; California; Klamath, Oregon; Idaho; Arizona; New Mexico; Texas; Nevada; and Jamaica.